Combinations/website/README.md

 # website

-Basic website built in order to pratice HTML and CSS
+Basic website built in order to practice HTML and CSS